Abbreviations : Report Help

 Figure 2.Flavivirus.
 Flavivirus genome organization (not to scale) and polyprotein processing.
 The virion RNA is about 11 kb.
 At the top is the viral genome with the structural and nonstructural protein coding regions and the 5′- and 3′-NCRs.
 Boxes below the genome indicate viral proteins generated by the proteolytic processing cascade.
-P, H, and R symbols indicate the localization of the NS3 protease, the NS3 RNA helicase, and the NS5 RdRp domains, respectively.
+P, H, and R symbols indicate the localization of the NS3 protease, the NS3 RNA helicase, and the NS5 RdRP domains, respectively.

 Both the 5′-NCR and the 3′-NCR contain RNA sequence motifs that are involved in viral RNA translation, replication and possibly packaging.
 Although RNA secondary structure and function of some elements are conserved, sequence composition, length and exact localization can vary considerably between different members of the genus, in particular between tick-borne and mosquito-borne flaviviruses.
 In some cases, the 3′-NCR of tick-borne encephalitis virus, for example, contains an internal poly(A) tract.
 Viral infection induces dramatic rearrangements of cellular membrane structures within the perinuclear endoplasmic reticulum (ER) and causes the formation of ER-derived vesicular packets that most likely represent the sites of viral replication.
-After translation of the incoming genomic RNA, RNA replication begins with synthesis of complementary negative strands, which are then used as templates to produce additional genome-length positive-stranded molecules.
+After translation of the incoming genomic RNA, RNA replication begins with synthesis of complementary negative-strands, which are then used as templates to produce additional genome-length positive-stranded molecules.
 These are synthesized by a semi-conservative mechanism involving replicative intermediates (containing double-stranded regions as well as nascent single-stranded molecules) and replicative forms (duplex RNA molecules).
 Translation usually starts at the first AUG of the ORF, but may also occur at a second in-frame AUG located 12 to 14 codons downstream in mosquito-borne flaviviruses.
 The polyprotein is processed by cellular proteases and the viral NS2B-NS3 serine protease to give rise to the mature structural and nonstructural proteins.
 Protein topology with respect to the ER and cytoplasm is determined by internal signal and stop-transfer sequences.
 Virus particles can first be observed in the rough endoplasmic reticulum, which is believed to be the site of virus assembly.
 These immature virions are then transported through the membrane systems of the host secretory pathway to the cell surface where exocytosis occurs.
 Shortly before virion release, the prM protein is cleaved by furin or a furin-like cellular protease to generate mature virions.
-Infected cells also release a non-infectious subviral particle that has a lower sedimentation coefficient than whole virus (70S vs. 200S) and exhibits haemagglutination activity.
+Infected cells also release a non-infectious subviral particle that has a lower sedimentation coefficient than whole virus (70S rather than 200S) and exhibits haemagglutination activity.

 Most flaviviruses are arthropod-borne viruses with cycles of transmission from hematophagous arthropod vectors to vertebrate hosts.
-About 50% of known flaviviruses are mosquito-borne, 28% are tick-borne and the remainder transmit between rodents or bats without known arthropod vectors.
+About 50% of known flaviviruses are mosquito-borne, 28% are tick-borne and the remainder transmit between rodents or between bats without known arthropod vectors.
 For some flaviviruses, the transmission cycle has not yet been identified.
 In certain instances, flaviviruses can be transmitted to humans by blood products, organ transplantation, non-pasteurized milk or aerosols.
 Some tick-borne flaviviruses are known to be transmitted directly between ticks by a process known as non-viraemic transmission.
-In the arthropod vectors, the viruses may also be passed on trans-ovarially or vertically (mosquitoes, ticks) and trans-stadially (ticks).
-The mechanisms of virus transmission involving the insect-only flaviviruses may include vertical transmission, but other mechanisms need to be considered to explain the success with which these viruses appear to have dispersed globally.
+In the arthropod vectors, the viruses may also be transmitted trans-ovarially or vertically (mosquitoes, ticks) and transstadially (ticks).
+The mechanisms of virus transmission involving the insect-only flaviviruses may include vertical transmission, but other mechanisms need to be considered to explain the success with which these viruses have dispersed globally.

 Flaviviruses have a world-wide distribution but individual species are restricted to specific endemic or epidemic areas (e.g., yellow fever virus in tropical and subtropical regions of Africa and South America; dengue virus in tropical areas of Asia, Oceania, Africa, Australia and the Americas; Japanese encephalitis virus in Southeast Asia; tick-borne encephalitis virus in Europe and Northern Asia).

-More than 50% of known flaviviruses have been associated with human disease, including many important human pathogens: yellow fever virus, dengue virus, Zika virus, Japanese encephalitis virus, West Nile virus and tick-borne encephalitis virus.
+More than 50% of known flaviviruses have been associated with human disease, including many important human pathogens such as yellow fever virus, dengue virus, Zika virus, Japanese encephalitis virus, West Nile virus and tick-borne encephalitis virus.
 The induced diseases may be associated with symptoms of the central nervous system (e.g., meningitis, encephalitis), fever, arthralgia, rash and haemorrhagic fever.
 Several flaviviruses are pathogenic for domestic or wild animals (turkey, pig, horse, sheep, dog, grouse, muskrat) and cause economically important diseases.

 Species demarcation criteria in the genus include: